Home / Latin America & Caribbean / Mexico / Esquites (Mexican Corn Salad/Cup)

 Check if serving spoons are clean, condiment containers are covered, and the general area is tidy.

-• High customer turnover ('mucha gente')
+• High customer turnover ("mucha gente")

 Suggests ingredients are replenished frequently and the vendor is trusted by locals.